karz0n/karz0n.github.io/_posts/2020-05-28-compilation-in-details.md

 Responsibility:
 * Encode instructions written in assembler language into machine code;
-* Compose sections with code and data into binary format (e.g. ELF format) file;
+* Compose sections with code and data into object file in binary format (e.g. ELF format);
-* Include DWARF (debug) information into binary file (if particular option present).
+* Include DWARF (debug) information into object file (if particular option present).

 ## Link

 Responsibility:
-* Compose object modules into executable file or dynamic library;
+* Compose object files into one executable or dynamic library file in binary format (e.g. ELF format);
-* Resolve inter-modules dependencies;
+* Resolve dependencies between different object files (e.g. extern functions);
 * Checking for undefined reference errors or one definition rule violations.

 **Note:** Static library represents archive of object files and doesn't involve linking as process.